Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Introduction

 Unfortunately, this straightforward procedure is ill-posed from the mathematical point of view.
 Indeed, it is well known that the Laplace coefficients $b_{3/2}^{(m)}$ featured in Eq. (\ref{eq:deltaR}) diverge as $b_{3/2}^{(m)}(\alpha) \rightarrow (1-\alpha)^{-2}$ when $\alpha\to 1$.
 This implies that the radial integration in Eq. (\ref{eq:laplace_Rd}) encounters an essential singularity at $a=a_p$.
 As a result, for a co-planar particle orbiting inside a razor-thin disc, $a_{\rm in} \leq a_p \leq a_{\rm out}$, this direct way of computing $R_d$ does not converge to a finite value.

 This divergence, as well as the pressing need for having an efficient way of computing $R_d$ (via a one-dimensional integration over $a$ only), have motivated the development of alternative analytic approaches for calculating $R_d$.
 These approaches can be generally grouped into two classes.
 Calculations of one kind are rooted in the derivation of the potential of an axisymmetric disc with power law surface density profile presented in \citet{hep80}, which does not suffer from the singularity of Laplace-Lagrange secular theory.
 A number of subsequent studies used this approach \citep{war81} and extended it to the case of eccentric discs, both apsidally aligned \citep{sil15,irina18a} and misaligned (Davydenkova \& Rafikov, in prep.).
 Higher order (in eccentricity) extensions of this approach have also been developed \citep{sef18}.
 This framework for treating secular dynamics has been extensively verified using direct orbit integrations under different conditions \citep{sil15, fon16, irina18a}.
-In this work, we refer to this type of calculation as the \textit{Heppenheimer method}.
+In this work, we refer to this type of calculation as the unsoftened \textit{Heppenheimer's method}.

-Another approach to alleviating the aforementioned singularity is to use \textit{softened gravity} by spatially smoothing the Newtonian point-mass potential in various ways -- both analytically \citep[e.g.][]{tre98, tre01, tou02, hah03, tou12, teygor16} and numerically \citep[e.g.][]{tou09}.
+Unfortunately, by construction Heppenheimer's method is inapplicable in situations where the disc eccentricity rapidly varies with semi-major axis, potentially resulting in orbit crossings \citep{irina18a}.
+An alternative approach, which avoids this problem, while at the same time alleviating the aforementioned singularity, is to use \textit{softened gravity} by spatially smoothing the Newtonian point-mass potential in various ways -- both analytically \citep[e.g.][]{tre98, tre01, tou02, hah03, tou12, teygor16} and numerically \citep[e.g.][]{tou09}.
 In these models, the classical Laplace-Lagrange disturbing function (Eq. \ref{eq:deltaR}) is modified by {\it softening} the interaction potential in some way to circumvent the divergence of $R_d$ as $a \to a_p$.
+In this method orbit crossing does not lead to problems as long as the softening scale is finite.
 However, a physical justification for a specific form of softening (absent in the \citet{hep80} approach) often remains unclear, making the introduction of softening rather arbitrary.